JetBrains/Qodana/topics/configure-qodana.md

 ## Performance optimization

-To make %product% work better during the project configuration stage, you can follow the recommendations below.
+To make %product% work better during the project setup stage, you can follow the recommendations below.

-First of all, specify the [`--cache-dir`](docker-image-configuration.topic#docker-config-reference-cache-dependencies) option, the `use-caches` input argument in case of [CI/CD support](ci.md), or the `/data/caches` directory in the Docker container of a linter after the first linter analysis.
+First, specify the [`--cache-dir`](docker-image-configuration.topic#docker-config-reference-cache-dependencies) option, the `use-caches` input argument in case of [CI/CD support](ci.md), or the `/data/caches` directory in the Docker container of a linter after the first linter analysis.
 Cache contains data related to project structure, indexes, dependencies, which makes subsequent analyses faster.
 However, in case of significant and disruptive changes of your